birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/stages.md

 # Stages of pregnancy and birth

+**Obstetrics** is the study of pregnancy, childbirth and the postpartum period.

 **Perinatal** is pregnancy and first 12 months after childbirth - *around (peri) birth (natus)*.

 ## Before birth